Things landlords cannot do in Hawaii

 What limitations exist on security deposits and related fees in Hawaii?

 The security deposit in Hawaii is capped at one month's rent, excluding any pet fees, though landlords can charge higher deposits for units with pets.
-Additionally, any security deposit must be returned within 14 days of tenant move-out, minus any itemized deductions for damages or unpaid rent.
+Any security deposit must be returned within 14 days of tenant move-out, minus any itemized deductions for damages or unpaid rent.

 What are the eviction notice requirements in Hawaii?